The Differences Between a Complete and Incomplete Spinal Cord Injury

 - Loss of sensation below the site of your injury

-- Complete loss of motion below the site of your injury
+- Total loss of motion below the injury site

-- In cases where the injury is located high up the spinal cord, you might experience difficulty breathing on your own
+- In cases where the injury is located high up the spinal cord, you might experience problems breathing on your own

 What is an Incomplete Spinal Cord Injury?

 If you sustained an incomplete spinal cord injury, the function of your spinal cord will only be partially compromised and the symptoms you experience will vary more.
 If your spinal cord injury was caused by trauma, such as a gunshot wound, you might face obstacles that are rather similar to what a patient with a complete spinal cord injury would face.
-Other common characteristics of an incomplete spinal cord injury include:
+Other common characteristics of this type of spinal cord injury include:

-- Retained sensation below the site of the injury, though the feelings might come and go and are often weaker than the ones you previously experienced
+- Retained sensation below the injury site, though the feelings might come and go and are often weaker than the ones you previously experienced

-- The ability to move some muscles below the site of the injury
+- The ability to move some muscles below the injury site

 - Pain below the site of the injury